 A curfew is also in the best interest of people’s valued pets as the safest place for a cat is at home, they won’t be at risk from getting lost, hit by a car or fighting with other cats.

 Generally speaking, indoor cats live in a much more stress-free environment than those that spend time outside and may live up to 15 years or more.

 Please refer below for more information and Fact Sheets.

-Cats are required to be registered in all South Australian council areas.
-The City of Marion does not charge a fee for registering your cat.
-Your contact details and the cat's microchipping and desexing details must be entered in to the registration database Dogs and Cats Online (DACO).
+The City of Marion does not charge a fee for registering your cat, However it is recommended that you update your contact details and cat's microchipping and desexing details in to the registration database Dogs and Cats Online (DACO).
 It is important to register your cat to assist with identifying the cat should it be collected by one of our Community Safety Inspectors, or taken to a vet or the RSPCA.
 Keeping your information up to date on the microchip record and on DACO will assist us with reuniting you with your beloved pet.

 As of 1 July 2018, the State Government made some changes to the requirements for desexing and microchipping cats and dogs.

 Exemptions may apply.